2007 Elizabeth II Gold Proof Sovereign

 Sovereigns once circulated across the globe but production ceased with the outbreak of the First World War.
 Reintroduced in 1957, annual issues attract investors and collectors with limited edition proof Sovereigns - hand-finished for a flawless effect - the most sought-after.

-For much of its long history the modern Sovereign has featured an iconic reverse design, crafted by Italian artist Benedetto Pistrucci.
-His instantly-recognisable Saint George design shows England's patron saint mounted on a horse, slaying a dragon which cowers underfoot.
+For much of its history the modern Sovereign has featured an iconic reverse design, crafted by Italian artist Benedetto Pistrucci.
+His instantly-recognisable Saint George and the Dragon design shows England's patron saint mounted on a horse, slaying a dragon underfoot.

 It's a powerful image that has become synonymous with the gold Sovereign.
 These coins don't carry their denomination on their face as part of their legend like most currency, so the Saint George motif is an easy identifier for many collectors.
 The coin's date appears below the dragon.

-All Sovereigns, including those issued in 2004, are exempt from Capital Gains Tax as UK legal tender and free from VAT in the UK and EU as investment grade gold.
+Like all Sovereigns, this 2007 example is exempt from Capital Gains Tax as UK legal tender and free from VAT in the UK and EU as investment grade gold.

 We are always proud to show off our previous customers experiences with you and what they thought of our purchasing through with Britannia Coins.